Probabilistic Measures for Biological Adaptation and Resilience: Resilient Adaptation

-Note that the numerator in \eqref{eq:appRtau} contains the extremes values in \eqref{eq:ES0inf}, namely the `before and after' means of a population that have gone through the invariance-perturbation-adaptation sequence.
-The denominator is positive for detrimental environmental perturbations and models the average `damage' caused by the perturbation.
+Note that the numerator in \eqref{eq:appRtau} contains the extremes values in \eqref{eq:ES0inf}, namely the `before and after' of a population that has gone through the invariance-perturbation-adaptation sequence.
+The denominator is positive for stressful environmental perturbations and models the average `damage' caused by the perturbation.
 It provides an alternative to calculating the challenging term $\bar{S}^\tau_{\e_1,\t_0}$ in \eqref{def:Rtau}.
 The term that is subtracted from one is therefore the total long-term change in average success as a fraction of the total damage.

 A further estimate for the numerator $\bar{S}_{\e_1,\t_1}- \bar{S}_{\e_0,\t_0}$ in \eqref{eq:appRtau} may be obtained for small $\Delta \e$, $\Delta \t$ by straightforward differentiation.
-Assuming smoothness of the invariant distribution and of $S$, we can write to first order
+Assuming smoothness of the invariant distribution and of $S$ with respect to $\e$ and $t$, we can write to first order

-where $\Delta_\e$ and $\Delta_\t$ denote respectively the gradients with respect to the parameters $\e$ and $\t$ of the invariant expectation of the success at $\t = \t_0, \e = \e_0$.
+where $\grad_\e$ and $\grad_\t$ denote respectively the gradients with respect to the parameters $\e$ and $\t$ of the invariant expectation of the success at $\t = \t_0, \e = \e_0$.
 Equation \eqref{eq:appDES_grad} approximates the numerator in \eqref{eq:appRtau} as a combination of the sensitivities of the system to the different parameters, and yields yet another approximate expression for the resilience

 For the sake of argument, suppose the environmental parameter is one-dimensional ($P=1$) in \eqref{eq:RtauEnAd}, then